christianclermont/business-flows/README.md

 > [Spring Boot 3 REST API example: CRUD App](https://www.bezkoder.com/spring-boot-3-rest-api/)

-# Experiment summary
+# Experiment Results

 Wow, I'm impressed.
 In the short time I used to experiment GitHub Copilot, I was able to accomplish a lot of my daily tasks as a software engineer, even if I was new to this tool.
+All the code is this repos have been updated using GitHub Copilot.
+I haven't touch a line of code.
+But for sure, in real life, we would do minor manual adjustements to reach the final enterprise production grade.

 I did install a Linux subsystem on my personal laptop, add VS Code, with the GitHub Copilot interacting with my GitHub repo in a very short time.